-Internship I is an extension of COUN 6313 Counseling Practicum I and will build on skills and experience developed in practicum, and will identify strengths and growth areas relative to counseling core competencies, and focus on expanding the depth and diversity of the student's professional experience.
+Internship I builds upon skills and experiences developed in practicum, identifies the strengths and growth areas relative to counseling core competencies, and focuses on expanding the depth and diversity of the student's professional experience as they counsel clients.
 This internship requires the student to complete 300 clock hours of supervised internship, a minimum of 120 hours of which must be direct service.
+Prerequisite: COUN 6313 with a grade of "B" or higher.